coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. cmd:: Print Custom Grammar @ident
    :name: Print Custom Grammar

-   This displays the state of the grammar for terms associated to the custom entry :token:`ident`.
+   This displays the state of the grammar for terms associated with the custom entry :token:`ident`.

 .. _NotationSyntax: